-Durham county contains in front the townships,- Clarke, with 919 settlers, Hope, with 2272, and Darlington, with 1098.
+Durham county contains in front the townships,-Clarke, with 919 settlers, Hope, with 2272, and Darlington, with 1098.
 All three are described as of good soil, and advantageously situated on Lake Ontario; but the improvement of the first and last is much obstructed, owing to the great quantity of land held by absentees; whence, perhaps, arises that bad management of which Mr Shirreff complains.
 The middle one exhibits a more improved aspect, containing Port Hope, on the Ontario, an agreeable and thriving place, with all the usual appendages of a country town; and it has, besides, a stream with a fall, well fitted for mills.
-On the second range, Cavan, with a soil generally fertile, derives great advantages from its vicinity to Otanabee and Rice Lake.
-It began to be settled in 1817, and there are now 2173 inhabitants, chiefly Protestants free the north of Ircland.
-There is an Episcopal church, and six schools.
-The farms are in good order, though the dwellings are only log-houses.
+On the second range, Cavan, with a soil generally fertile, derives great quence of th Peterm is usual y Gore, or ent soil of d a numeg 753 coloind a chain la, and bewas settled d there by afterwards d by a por-5.
+Douro, ell watered, e emigrants a Company townships. of its soil, ts have yet h Belmont, The fifth nd Harvey, h as to bartracted the advantages from its vicinity to Otanabee and Rice Lake.
+It began to be settled in 1817, and there are now 2173 inhabitants, chiefly Protestants from the north of Ireland.
+There is an Episcopal church, and six schools. farms are in good order, though the dwellings are only log-houses.
 To the westward, on this line, are Manvers and Cartwright, of much inferior quality, though the latter is rather the best, but neither is yet occupied.
 On the fourth line, Emily, adjoining to Emily Gore in Northumberland, and possessed of nearly the same advantages, has attracted 1095 Irish, of whom those from the north are in the front, those from the south in the rear.
-A road has been opened to Peterborough, whither the produce is expected to be mostly conveyed.
-Of the western townships on this range, Ops has a very fine soil, unless in the north-eastern angle, where it is encumbered by swamps; but the want of roads and mills has prevented its attracting more than 545 colonists.
+A road has been opened to Peterborough, whither the produce is expected to be mostly conveyed. western townships on this range, Ops has a very fine soil, unless in the north-eastern angle, where it is encumbered by swamps; but the want of roads and mills has prevented its attracting more than 545 colonists.
 Mariposa is described as being generally good land; though, from its remote situation, it is occupied only by 208 persons.
 In the fifth line, Eldon has now 406.
 Verulam and Fenelon are as yet scarcely known, and lie beyond the limits of settlement.